logans3c/logans3c.github.ioq/blog/_posts/2023-8-07-ASCWG-WRITEUP.md

 ![Screenshot (333).png](/assets/img/blog/BLOG%2034a686eb96fd436bb80286dfa0e092a3/Screenshot_(333).png)

-I was able to see the "/dashboard" endpoint, which was a page for posting after replacing the flask token with the altered one.
-It printed the username and the text of the post after attempting to publish something.
+I was able to see the `/dashboard` endpoint after replacing the flask token with the altered one, which was a page for post .
+It printed the username and the text of the post after attempting to publish (post).

 So I tested the SSTI vulnerability with the typical ` {{7*7}} ` It also worked: